The new era of control room design

 Organizing Functions: In a control room, clarity is crucial.
 We organize workstations and their digital user interfaces so that essential functions are easy to access and secondary ones do not clutter the workspace.
 Clear zoning and thoughtful arrangement of functions help operators maintain focus on the most important tasks.

-In our design project for Fingrid’s national grid control room, we complemented the control room’s physical overhaul with strategically designed and future-proof digital user interfaces that enhance operator performance, reduce fatigue, and eliminate errors.
+As another example, in our design project for Fingrid’s national grid control room, we complemented the control room’s physical overhaul with strategically designed and future-proof digital user interfaces that enhance operator performance, reduce fatigue, and eliminate errors.

 In the control room – and beyond